fehmituran/Rest-Api-Application/readme.md

 ## GoIT Node.js Homework03 MongoDb

 This Rest API is a simple Web API.
 This API contains a full set of CRUD (Create, Read, Update, Delete) operations for our tasks.
-Postman was used for this API
+MongoDb and Postman was used for this API

 ### @ GET /api/contacts
 ![GoIT-hw-02](https://github.com/fehmituran/Rest-Api-Application/blob/hw03-mongodb/img/get.PNG)